BYD Seal vs Hyundai IONIQ 6

 Feature Showdown

-The BYD Seal features a 15.6-inch touchscreen, while the Hyundai IONIQ 6 gets a 12-inch display.
+The BYD Seal features a 15.6-inch touchscreen paired with a 10.3-inch digital dash, while the Hyundai IONIQ 6 gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The BYD Seal stands out with wireless Apple CarPlay/Android Auto and Dynaudio audio that you will not find on the Hyundai IONIQ 6.
-The Hyundai IONIQ 6 counters with Apple CarPlay and BOSE audio.
+The Hyundai IONIQ 6 counters with Apple CarPlay, V2L and BOSE audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain